Crossing guard: Australia and the United Kingdom

-In Australia and the United Kingdom, a school crossing supervisor or school crossing patrol officer is commonly known as a lollipop woman, lollipop man, lollipop lady, or lollipop person because of the modified circular stop sign they carry, which resembles a large lollipop.
+In Australia and the United Kingdom, a school crossing supervisor or school crossing patrol officer is commonly known as a lollipop woman, lollipop man, lollipop lady, or lollipop person because of the modified circular stop sign that they carry on a stick, which resembles a large lollipop.
 The term was coined in the 1960s when road safety awareness programs were rolled out in schools throughout the UK and the crossing patrols were introduced by the Road Traffic Regulation Act 1967.

 Ventriloquist John Bouchier visited schools nationwide with his ventriloquist dummy to help make children more aware of road safety.
 During these visits John's main character, a young boy named Charlie, referred to crossing patrol officers as "Lollipop men" for the first time.
 The term became widely used very quickly and has crossed into popular culture, both in the folk world (the common morris-dance tune "The Lollipop Man" has lewd lyrics in one tradition), and in the pop world (see the song by the band Sweet).

 Research in the UK has revealed that crossing guards ('lollipoppers') are seen as the safest school crossing option by parents and children, with nine out of ten (92 per cent) believing that every school should have one.

 In Australia, school crossing supervisors are employed by state government transport authorities and are posted at crossing sites by government officers.
 The exceptions to this rule are Victoria, where local councils employ crossing supervisors through their local laws department and Western Australia, where supervisors are known alternatively as police traffic wardens, and are employed by the traffic management unit of the WA Police.
 Supervisors in WA use handheld neon stop-flags instead of the traditional lollipop.